indrekots/indrekots.github.io/_posts/articles/2015-11-28-four-types-of-method-references-in-java-8.md

 ##A method reference to an instance method of an arbitrary type

-The idea with this type of method reference is that you’re referring to a method to an object that will be supplied as one of the parameters of the lambda.
+The idea with this type of method reference is that you’re referring to a method of an object that will be supplied as one of the parameters of the lambda.

 For example
 {% highlight java %}